A Visitor’s Guide To Cheltenham Racecourse

 However, the racecourse as we know it was constructed between the 1930s and 50s, and now plays host to hundreds of thousands of jump racing fans each year.

 Find out more about the history of Cheltenham Racecourse (opens in a new window)

 The three enclosures – Club, Tattersalls and Best Mate – each offer different views of the racecourse.

 The Club Enclosure is the premium choice, offering spectacular views of the paddock, Hall of Fame, Princess Royal Stand and The Shopping Village.

 Tattersalls Enclosure offers visitors the chance to get up close and personal in the Parade Ring with the runners and riders, while also providing a large number of food & drink options (more on that below!)

-Best Mate Enclosure is positioned opposite the main Grandstand and, although it is our most affordable option, it probably offers the finest atmosphere of all.
+Best Mate Enclosure is positioned opposite the main Grandstand and, although it is the most affordable option, it offers arguably the finest atmosphere of all.

 Food & Drink At Cheltenham Racecourse

 There are a number of options at Cheltenham Racecourse to quench your thirst and stave off those hunger pangs.